florish/pickleball/article.md

 Note that the exact numbers vary between simulations.
 This is due to the deliberately introduced randomness for individual rally wins.

-What can be seen is that for every 5 right side services, there are 4 left side services.
+What can be seen is that for every five right side services, there are four left side services.

 While it could be fun to prove this mathematically, this is out of scope of this article.